-Run a 28 ounce can of vegetarian baked beans through a blender until creamy.
+Run a 28 ounce can of vegetarian baked beans or an equivalent quantity of homemade beans through a blender until creamy.
 Use all the liquids from the can.
 Avoid using baked bean products containing bacon or pork because fatty meats will not dehydrate well and may spoil.

-Pour puddles of blended beans on dehydrator trays covered with Paraflexx® sheets or parchment paper and spread thinly with a spatula.
-28 ounces of blended beans takes up three 15 x 15 Excalibur Dehydrator trays.
+Pour puddles of blended beans on dehydrator trays covered with nonstick sheets, such as Excalibur Paraflexx® sheets.
+Spread thinly with a spatula.
+Twenty-eight ounces of blended beans takes up three 15 x 15 Excalibur Dehydrator trays.

-Dry at 135° for eight hours.
+Dry at 135°F (57°C) for eight hours.
 Unlike Potato Bark, which dries into a sheet, Bean Bark dries like mud… full of cracks.
-You can still use the “flip-trick” as described on other bark pages to thoroughly dry the bottom side of the bark.

 Yield: 28 ounces of beans will bark down to three cups weighing seven ounces.

-Pack all dry ingredients in a 4 x 6 plastic bag.
+Pack all dry ingredients in a plastic zip style bag.

 On the Trail:

-Combine all ingredients with water in pot, cover, and light stove.
+Combine all ingredients with water in pot and soak for five minutes.

-Remove from stove and transfer pot to insulating cozy for another five or ten minutes.
+Remove from stove and transfer pot to insulating cozy for ten minutes.

 Stir briskly before eating and the bark will dissolve into tasty gravy.